Escape of a Sticky Particle

-We now proceed to invert the Laplace transform of the escape time PDF of Eq.
-(8) in the main text.
+We now proceed to invert the Laplace transform of the escape time PDF in Eq. (\ref{eq:escapePDF_1D}).
 The poles of this function are determined by zeros of the denominator.
 Setting $\beta = i\alpha H$, such that $s = -\beta^2 D/H^2$, we get the following equation for $\beta$ (and thus for the poles):

 where we introduced dimensionless adsorption and desorption constants $\kappa_a = k_a H/D $ and $\kappa_d = k_d H^2/D$.